treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 In fact the built-in `open` function accepts `Path` objects and `shutil` does and anything in the standard library that previously accepted a `Path` object is now expected to work with both `Path` objects and path strings.

 This is all thanks to [PEP 519][], which called for an `os.PathLike` abstract base class and declared that Python utilities that work with file paths should now accept either path strings or path-like objects.

+## But my favorite third-party library X has a better Path object!

+You might already be using a third-party library that has a `Path` object which works differently than pathlib's Path objects.
+Maybe you even like it better.

+For example [django-environ][], [path.py][], [plumbum][], and [visidata][] all have their own custom `Path` objects that represent file paths.
+Some of these `pathlib` alternatives predate `pathlib` and chose to inherit from `str` so they could be passed to functions that expected path strings.
+Thanks to PEP 519 both `pathlib` and its third-party alternatives can play nicely without needing to resort to the hack of inheriting from `str`.

+Let's say you don't like `pathlib` because `Path` objects are immutable and you very much prefer using mutable `Path` objects.
+Well thanks to [PEP 519][], you can create your own even-better-because-it-is-mutable `Path` and also has a `__fspath__`.
+You don't *need* to use `pathlib` to benefit from it.

+Any homegrown `Path` object you make or find in a third party library now has the ability to work natively with the Python built-ins and standard library modules that expect Path objects.
+**Even if you don't like `pathlib`, its existence a big win for third-party `Path` objects as well**.

 ## But Path objects and path strings don't mix, do they?